-Not all keys on keyboard work
+Why not all keys on a computer keyboard may work

 Generally speaking, when the keys on a keyboard don't work, it is due to mechanical failure.
 When this is the case, the keyboard needs to be replaced.
 That being said, there are a few cases where nonfunctional keys can be fixed.
 The following sections explain how to go about this.